Endometriosis Surgery: The Difference Between Ablation and Excision

 There are a few known disadvantages to ablation:2

-In one study comparing ablation and excision via robot-assisted laparoscopic surgery, women who had experienced painful intercourse had better results with ablation compared to excision 6 months post-surgery.
+In one study comparing ablation and excision via robot-assisted laparoscopic surgery, endo warriors who had experienced painful intercourse had better results with ablation compared to excision 6 months post-surgery.
 However, after 12 months, there was no longer a difference.4

 In another, more complete analysis that looked at multiple studies together, researchers saw that excision led to more improvements than ablation for patients in the following areas 12 months after surgery:5